International Festival of Arts & Ideas

 This year’s Festival is very different from any they’ve done before.
 This isn't the 25th Anniversary they imagined, but it's a Festival we can all take part in – and love.

-Just click here for a day-by-day calendar or use the links below for upcoming events:
+Just click here for a day-by-day calendar or click on the ongoing events for information on each:

 Walking Tour: Shubert Theatre